Back to Learn

 • Recognize that whole-plant is better than isolated compounds for most people

 For more information on how cannabinoids work together, check out our guide on THC vs CBD differences.
 Want to dive deeper into specific terpenes?
 Our comprehensive cannabis terpenes guide covers each major terpene’s effects and benefits.
+For beginners, our strain selection guide applies these principles to choosing your first strain.

 The entourage effect is why cannabis has been used medicinally for thousands of years while pure synthetic THC pills fell flat.
 Nature figured out the formula - now science has confirmed it.